 20 lectures, no tutorials

 One formal 2.5 hour written examination.
-You should do 4 questions out of 5.
+All questions compulsory.

 1. Metric spaces